rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 - change `href="index.html"` to `href="/"`
 - change `href="writing.html"` to `href="/writing/"`

-Our links will no longer work properly when browsing the files locally, but when we create host our webpage, the links will now work properly.
+Our links will no longer work properly when browsing the files locally, but when our webpage is online, the links will now work properly.
 We also want to deal with the case where the user tries to browse to a link which does not exist.
 For example, on this site, if you navigate to a URL like {% verbose_url() %}https://rutar.org/does-not-exist{% end %}, you will be shown a page explaining what happened.